 The Company's strategy is to fully develop global markets for FC2 for both contraception and STI prevention, including HIV/AIDS.
-Since the introduction of its first generation product, FC1, the Company has developed contacts and relationships with global public health sector organizations such as WHO, the United Nations Population Fund (UNFPA), the United States Agency for International Development (USAID), UNAIDS, country-specific health ministries and non-governmental organizations (NGOs), and commercial partners in various countries.
+Since the introduction of its first generation product, FC1, the Company has developed contacts and relationships with global public health sector organizations such as WHO, the United Nations Population Fund (UNFPA), the United States Agency for International Development (USAID), the Joint United Nations Programme on HIV/AIDS (UNAIDS), country-specific health ministries and non-governmental organizations (NGOs), and commercial partners in various countries.
 The Company has representatives in various locations around the world to provide technical support and assist with its customers' prevention and family planning programs.
 As announced during the London Summit, the Company has pledged to significantly increase its global educational and training investment over the period from 2013 through 2018.

 The Company's first generation product, FC1, was produced from a costly raw material,polyurethane, in a labor intensive manufacturing process in a suburb of London, England.
 To expand women's access to the female condom, increase sales volume, reduce costs, and significantly increase gross margin, the Company developed its second generation product, FC2.
 The second generation product is made from a less costly raw material, nitrile polymer.
 FC2's production process is more efficient and less labor intensive than that of FC1, making it less costly to produce.
 Its price is now approximately 30 percent less than that of FC1.
-FC2 is currently being produced at the Company's facility in Selangor D.E., Malaysia and in Kochi, India, in conjunction with FHC's exclusive distributor in India, Hindustan Lifecare Limited ("HLL").
+FC2 is currently being produced at the Company's facility in Selangor D.E., Malaysia.
 The Company made its first substantial sales of FC2 in fiscal 2007.
-Since October 2009, all of the Company's successful development of FC2, the Company was able to both reduce the price to the public health sector and increase its gross margin.
+Since October 2009, all of the Company's unit sales have been FC2.
+Production in London was discontinued with the final shipment of FC1 in October 2009.
+As a gross margin.